hsoft/xibless/docs/api/view.rst

         Using a corner constant instead of a size one is a shorthand for calling ``fill()`` twice.
         For example, calling ``fill(Pack.LowerRight)`` is the same as calling both ``fill(Pack.Below)`` and ``fill(Pack.Right)``.

+        You can override default margins by specifying a ``margin`` argument.

     .. method:: setAnchor(corner[, growX, growY])